yzzou/yzzou.github.io/index.md

 ### Brief Bio

-After graduating from Shandong University, Weihai, I completed a master degree in applied mathematics at Stony Brook University.
+I started learning math after graduating from Shandong University, Weihai.
+I completed a master degree in applied mathematics at Stony Brook University.
 I had some work experience in an investment company as a quant.
-I am now a graduate student in traditional mathematics at Texas A&M University since I am really impressed by the beautiful structure and pattern within math itself.
+I am now a graduate student in traditional mathematics at Texas A&M University.

 ### Research Interests